Kentucky Derby: Winners

 Designates a horse that won American Horse of the Year in the same year they won the Derby.

 Designates a horse that was inducted in subsequent years into the National Racing Hall of Fame.

 Sire lines

 Winners of the Kentucky Derby can be connected to each other due to the practice of arranging horse breeding based on their previous success.
-All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 7 winners, Byerley Turk the ancestor of 11 winners, and Darley Arabian the ancestor of 133 winners, including all winners since 1938.
+All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 7 winners, Byerley Turk the ancestor of 11 winners, and Darley Arabian the ancestor of 134 winners, including all winners since 1938.

+The Curlin direct sire line has produced 3 of the last 5 Kentucky Derby winners, most recently Golden Tempo in 2026.

-The Into Mischief direct sire line has produced 4 of the last 6 Kentucky Derby winners.
+The Into Mischief direct sire line has produced 4 of the last 7 Kentucky Derby winners, most recently Sovereignty in 2025.

 Darley Arabian line

-See Kentucky Derby winners descended from the Darley Arabian for an illustration.

-The Darley Arabian (1700c) sire line (all branched through the Eclipse (1764) line) produced 133 Derby winners (125 colts, 5 geldings, 3 fillies), including all winners from 1938 to present.
+The Darley Arabian (1700c) sire line (all branched through the Eclipse (1764) line) produced 134 Derby winners (126 colts, 5 geldings, 3 fillies), including all winners from 1938 to present.
 The main branches of this sire line are: